 Each interview will have a facilitator and note taker.

-Interviews will not have a floater or counselor present, but the facilitator will have experience recognizing symptoms of stress and managing trauma.
+Interviews will not have a floater or counselor present, but the facilitator will have experience recognizing symptoms of stress and managing trauma

 Taking into consideration the participant’s potential need for additional emotional support, the facilitator and/or note taker for people with CCN will have training and experience in crisis counseling

 A list of local community resources will be available at all focus groups and interviews, should participants require information about where to obtain support.
-(Appendix X).

-At the beginning of each focus group and interview, the following will be explained (Appendices X-X):
+At the beginning of each focus group and interview, the following will be explained (pg 28)

 Consent and voluntary participation in the focus group or interview